Anne Lister's Cousins

 Anne referred to her period as her 'cousin' and meticulously documented when her cycle began.
 This was often recorded in crypthand, noting essential details such as the flow and whether she required the use of papers, napkins, or linens.
 Furthermore, Anne demonstrated a keen interest in the menstrual cycles of the women in her social circle, often mentioning them in her journal.

-This spreadsheet collates the details of Anne's menstrual cycles, encompassing changes in mood, health, and other symptoms directly associated with her 'cousin'.
+The spreadsheet below collates the details of Anne's menstrual cycles, encompassing changes in mood, health, and other symptoms directly associated with her 'cousin'.
 It also captures data provided by Anne regarding the menstrual cycles of individuals such as Ann Walker, Mariana Lawton (née Belcombe), Isabella Norcliffe, Vere Hobart, and others.
 This project aims to establish a valuable resource for those interested in the study of women's health during the 19th Century.

 Periods, Symptoms, and Moods in Anne Lister's journals and papers